-In most cases, the control objectives stated in the description can be achieved only if these complementary user entity controls are suitably designed and operating effectively (by you), combined with the controls at the service organization.
+In most cases, the control objectives stated in the description can only be achieved in the correct situation.
+The CUECs must be suitably designed and operate effectively by your organization, and function in combination with the vendor’s controls.

 CUECs are documented within a SOC report in different ways, usually depending on the preference of the vendor and the audit firm performing the SOC review.

 Where to Find Complementary User Entity Controls in a SOC Report

 Below is an overview of where you will find CUECs:

 - Specific subsection of the description – You can often find the CUECs listed out in the service description section with details on how exactly they relate to the control objectives laid out in the report.